-- 178. Cross-examination of PW 6-Zaitoon brought to light certain facts, such as: (i) her prior acquaintance with Shamim, Yusuf and their family members at Randhikpur; (ii) she holding certificate of competency as a midwife; (iii) maintenance of record of deliveries helped by her; and (iv) she knowing Salim Rampuria, Majid Mohamed Hathila of village Kuwajar as well as Sulemanbai Yusufbhai Haji, Deputy Sarpanch of village Kuwajar and his employee Shankarbhai Rambhai Naik.
-She further deposed in her cross-examination that those ladies accompanied by an adult male person approached her at late night on their own around 11 p.m.; and nobody else was with them and they did not approach her around 7 p. m.; and the child was delivered around 1.30 am.
-She was contradicted with the portions marked 'A' and 'B' in the statement dated 22.9.02 Ex.273 recorded by Gujarat CID with reference to her assertions in the statement - 22.9.02 Ex.273 recorded by Gujarat CID with reference to her assertions in the statement regarding visit to her residence by 15 to 20 persons, comprising of gents, ladies and children, one of them an old person, from Randhikpur/Singwad, and one lady coming to her residence at 7 p. m.
-However, the statement that she had helped one Shamim from Randhikpur in delivery of a girl child around 1.30 a.m., as deposed, fails to get erased from the evidence with the contradictions on record. - 179.
-In her further cross-examination, PW 6-Zaitoon deposed that only once during the period of four days after Godhra riots she had assisted delivery of the child as midwife at her residence; and had made a statement before the Gujarat CID that a woman had delivered a child between 8 p. m. and 9 p. m.; and she was not knowing who were those Muslim persons, one of whom had delivered a child at her residence; and she had not produced any record maintained by her before the Gujarat CID or CBI.
+178 Cross-examination of PW 6-Zaitoon brought to ight certain facts, such as : (i) her prior adjustance with Shamim, Yusuf and their family bembers at Randhikpur; (ii) she holding certificate of competency as a midwife; (iii) maintenance of record of deliveries helped by her; and (iv) she knowing Salim Rampuria, Majid Mohamed Hathila of village Kuwajar as well as Sulemanbai Yusufbhai Haji, Deputy Sarpanch of village Kuwajar and his employee Shankarbhai Rambhai Naik.
+She further deposed in her cross-examination that those ladies accompanied by an adult male person approached her at late night on their own around 11 p.m.; and nobody else was with them and they did not approach her around 7 p.m.; and the child was delivered around 1.30 a.m.
+She was contradicted with the portions marked 'A' and 'B' in the statement dated 22.9.02 Ex.273 recorded by Gujarat CID reference to her assertions in the statement regarding visit to her residence by 15 to 20 persons, comprising of gents, ladies and children, one of them an old person, from Randhikpur/ Singwad, and one lady coming to her residence at 7 p.m.
+However, the statement that she had helped one Shamim from Randhikpur in delivery of a girl child around 1.30 a.m., as deposed, fails to get erased from the evidence with the contradictions brought an record.

+In her further cross-examination, PW 6litoon deposed that only once during the period of four days after Godhra riots she had assisted delivery of the child as midwife at her residence; and had made a statement before the Gujarat CID that a woman had delivered a child between 8 p.m. and 9 p.m.; and she was not knowing who were those Muslim persons, one of whom had delivered a child at her residence; and she had not produced any record maintained by her before the Gujarat CID or CBI.
 It appears that PW 6-Zaitoon was made to make the statement without reference to the record maintained by her.
-Certainly, the statement recorded by the Police cannot take place of the evidence and act as the proof of the facts stated therein.
-Even at the time of cross-examination of PW 6-Zaitoon the defence did not think it necessary to assail her version regarding delivery of a child by Shamim as deposed to by her. - 180.
-PW 6-Zaitoon further deposed in her cross-examination that when Godhra riots broke out on 27.2.02 her house as well as surrounding houses were attacked by Adivasis and as a result of this she fled to jungle.
-In her re-examination, she deposed that she left her residence not on the very day of breaking of Godhra riots but on Friday, the day next after the delivery of the child by Shamim.
-In her further cross-examination, she deposed that they got afraid as a result of stone throwing on Wednesday, the day on which the Godhra riots broke out, and they left the residence immediately.
-Her vacillating stand in giving the evidence before the Court callas for corroboration to the fact of she assisting Shamim in delivering a child as deposed. - 181.
-PW 21-Salimbhai Rampuria, a resident of Kuwajar, deposed that on Thursday, a day next to the Godhra incident, some 16 to 17 persons from village Randhikpur came to his residence around 9 or 10 p.m. and took one pregnant lady amongst them to his sister-in-law PW 6-Zaitoonbi, a midwife, around 11 p.m. in order, to provide assistance to the pregnant lady in delivering a child.
+Certainly, the statement recorded by the police cannot take place of the evidence and act as the proof of the facts stated therein.
+Even at the time of cross-examination of 6-Zaitoon, the defence did not think necessary to assail her version regarding delivery of a child by Shamim as deposed to by her.

+examination that when Godhra riots broke out on 27,2.02 her house as well as surrounding houses were attacked by Adivasis and as a result of this she fled to jungle.
+In her re-examination, she deposed that she left her residence not on the very of breaking of Godhra riots but on Friday, the next after the delivery of the child by Shamim.
+In her further cross-examination, she deposed that they got afraid as a result of stone throwing on Wednesday, the day on which the Godhra riots broke

+Court calls corroboration to the fact of she assisting Shamim in delivering a child as deposed.

+181 PW 21-Salimbhai Rampuria, a resident of Kuwajar, deposed that on Thursday, a day next to the Godhra incident, some 16 to 17 persons from village Randhikpur came to his residence around 9 or 10 p.m. and took one pregnant lady amongst them to his sister-in-law - PW 6-Zaitoonbi, a midwife, around 11 p.m. in order to provide assistance to the pregnant lady in delivering a child.